-Notice of 2022 Annual Meeting of Stockholders
+Notice of 2023 Annual Meeting of Stockholders

-Proxy Solicited by the Board of Directors for the Annual Meeting of Stockholders - June 16, 2022
+Proxy Solicited by the Board of Directors for the Annual Meeting of Stockholders - June 15, 2023

-Sean Bohen, M.D., Ph.D. and John B. Moriarty, Jr., or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Olema Pharmaceuticals, Inc. to be held on June 16, 2022 or at any postponement or adjournment thereof.
+Sean P. Bohen, M.D., Ph.D. and John B. Moriarty, Jr., J.D., or any of them as proxies, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Olema Pharmaceuticals, Inc. to be held on June 15, 2023 or at any postponement or adjournment thereof.

-Shares represented by this proxy will be voted as directed by the stockholder.
-If no such directions are indicated, this proxy will be voted in accordance with the Board of Directors' recommendations.

-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.

-(Items to be voted appear on reverse side)

-C Non-Voting Items

-Change of Address - Please print new address below.
+Shares represented by this proxy will be voted as directed by Directors' recommendations. y the stockholder.
+If no such directions are indicated, this proxy will be voted in accordance with the Board of In their discretion, the proxies are authorized to vote upon su ich other business as may properly come before the meeting or any adjournment thereof.
+(Items to be voted appear on reverse side) B Authorized Signatures - This section must be com pleted for your vote to count.
+Please date and sign below.
+Please sign exactly as name(s) appears hereon.
+Joint owners should full title. each sign.
+When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodian, please give Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within the box.
+Signature 2 - Please keep signature within the box. / / C Non-Voting Items Change of Address - Please print new address below.
 Comments - Please print your comments below.
+T +